mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

 We have a Laravel backend app that has explored its apis under `/api/*`, we have Laravel Nova installed for admin panel and of course a Nuxt.js frontend app.

 This article shows deploying Nuxt.js for server side rendering not static generated.
-Which means that Node.js server is required
+Which means that Node.js server is required.

 From the [docs](https://nuxtjs.org/docs/2.x/concepts/server-side-rendering):

 > Server-side rendering (SSR), is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
 Server-side sends a fully rendered page to the client; the client's JavaScript bundle takes over which then allows the Vue.js app to hydrate.

-If you want to deploy a static generated Nuxt.js app where node is not required check out [Deploying Your Nuxt.js Site To Laravel Forge](https://blog.laravel.com/deploying-your-nuxtjs-site-to-laravel-forge) by James Brooks
+If you want to deploy a static generated Nuxt.js app where node is not required check out [Deploying Your Nuxt.js Site To Laravel Forge](https://blog.laravel.com/deploying-your-nuxtjs-site-to-laravel-forge) by James Brooks.

 # The Project

 ## The Structure

-Your Laravel project folder structure will look something like this
+Your Laravel project folder structure will look something like this:

 ```
 -- Your Project